ponkila/HomestakerOS/docs/getting_started.md

 3. Register an SSV operator

-    You can register an operator on the Web UI.
-For more information, see [these instructions](https://ssv-network.gitbook.io/guides/operator/registering-an-operator) by ssv.network.
+    You can register an operator on the HomestakerOS Web UI or alternatively by following [the instructions](https://ssv-network.gitbook.io/guides/operator/registering-an-operator) by ssv.network.

 4. Kernel execute to activate